hoedt/iclr-blog-track.github.io/_posts/2021-01-07-unnormalized-resnets.md

 Instead of using the reciprocal of the empirical variance as scaling factor, [Zhang et al. (2019)](#zhang19fixup) show that scaling the $k$-th layer in each of the $L$ residual branches by a factor $L^{-1/(2k-2)}.$

 ## Normaliser-Free ResNets

+In some sense, it could be argued that the current popularity of skip connections is due to BN, rather than ResNets.
+After all, without BN the skip connections in ResNets would have suffered from the drifting effects discussed earlier and ResNets would probably not have become so popular.
+However, BN does have a few practical issues (see [earlier](#alternatives)) and the drifting effects can be controlled using other techniques.
+Therefore, it seems natural to find out whether it is possible to replace BN by one of these other techniques to get the best of both worlds.

+### Preliminary Work

+The idea of training ResNets without BN is practically as old as ResNets themselves.
+With their Layer-Sequential Unit-Variance (LSUV) initialisation, [Mishkin et al. (2016)](#mishkin16lsuv) showed that it is possible to replace BN with good initialisation for small datasets (CIFAR-10).
+Similarly, [Arpit et al. (2019)](#arpit19) are able to close the gap between Weight Normalisation (WN) and BN by reconsidering the initialisation of the weights.
+Getting rid of BN in ResNets has been posed as an explicit goal by [Zhang et al. (2019)](#zhang19fixup), who proposed the so-called FixUp initialisation scheme.
+The main idea of FixUp is to scale the weights in the $k$-th layer in each residual branch by $L^{-1/(2k-2)}$.
+Moreover, they set the initial weights for the last layer in each residual branch to zero and introduce learnable $\beta$ scaling factors as well as scalar biases in front of every layer.
+With these tricks, Zhang et al. are able to show that FixUp can provide _almost_ the same benefits as BN for ResNets in terms of trainability and generalisation.

 ## Insights